twallet/habitus/README.md

 - `npm run build` - Build backend for production
 - `npm start` - Run production server
 - `npm test` - Run backend tests

-## Code Standards

-This project follows strict coding standards to ensure code quality and maintainability:

-### Comments

-- **All comments must be in English and use JSDoc/TSDoc format**
-  - Use JSDoc/TSDoc comments for functions, classes, and complex logic
-  - Mark public APIs appropriately
-  - Document parameters, return values, and exceptions

-### Code Language

-- **All code must be in English, including error messages**
-  - Variable names, function names, and all identifiers must be in English
-  - Error messages and user-facing text must be in English
-  - Console logs and debug messages must be in English

-### Testing

-- **Add or adjust relevant test cases after making code changes**

-  - When adding new features, add corresponding test cases
-  - When modifying existing code, update tests to reflect changes
-  - Ensure tests cover edge cases and error scenarios

-- **Run all test suites after making code changes**

-  - Always run `npm test` before committing code
-  - Ensure all tests pass before submitting changes
-  - Use `npm run test:coverage` to verify test coverage

-- **Verify test coverage after each code change and add tests as needed**
-  - After making code changes, run `npm run test:coverage` to check coverage
-  - Review the coverage report to identify untested code paths
-  - Add tests for any new or modified code that lacks adequate coverage
-  - Aim for high coverage (ideally >75%) while ensuring tests are meaningful

-### Code Quality

-- **Check for dead/duplicated code after making code changes**
-  - Remove unused imports, functions, and variables
-  - Refactor duplicated code into reusable functions/components
-  - Use ESLint to identify unused code: `npm run lint`

-### Naming Conventions

-- **Use descriptive names in English following consistent conventions**
-  - Constants: `UPPER_SNAKE_CASE` (e.g., `MAX_NAME_LENGTH`, `STORAGE_KEY`)
-  - Components: `PascalCase` (e.g., `UserForm`, `Message`)
-  - Functions/Variables: `camelCase` (e.g., `createUser`, `handleSubmit`)
-  - Files: `camelCase` for components, `kebab-case` for utilities
-  - Avoid abbreviations unless widely understood
-  - Names should clearly indicate purpose and intent

-### Code Structure

-- **Write clean, maintainable code following best practices**
-  - Functions should be small and have a single responsibility
-  - Avoid functions longer than ~50 lines (consider breaking them down)
-  - Maximum 3-4 parameters per function (use objects for more parameters)
-  - Avoid deep nesting (maximum 3 levels)
-  - Extract complex logic into separate functions or custom hooks
-  - Keep components focused and composable

-### TypeScript Standards

-- **Follow TypeScript best practices for type safety**
-  - Avoid `any` type; use `unknown` if type is truly unknown
-  - Provide explicit return types for public functions
-  - Use `interface` for object shapes, `type` for unions/primitives
-  - Never use `@ts-ignore` without a justified comment explaining why
-  - Leverage TypeScript's type system to catch errors at compile time
-  - Use type guards and assertions appropriately

-### React Best Practices

-- **Follow React conventions and patterns**
-  - Use functional components with hooks (avoid class components)
-  - Use `useCallback` and `useMemo` when appropriate to prevent unnecessary re-renders
-  - Provide unique and stable keys for list items
-  - Separate business logic from presentation (use custom hooks)
-  - Keep components small and focused on a single responsibility
-  - Use proper prop types/interfaces for all components

-### Error Handling

-- **Implement comprehensive error handling**
-  - Handle all possible error scenarios
-  - Provide descriptive error messages that help users understand the issue
-  - Use Error Boundaries in React for component-level error handling
-  - Log errors appropriately for debugging (use `console.error` for errors)
-  - Never silently swallow errors unless explicitly intended
-  - Validate inputs and handle edge cases gracefully

-### Performance

-- **Optimize code for performance**
-  - Avoid unnecessary re-renders (use React DevTools Profiler)
-  - Implement lazy loading for large components or routes
-  - Optimize images and assets (use appropriate formats and sizes)
-  - Review bundle size periodically (`npm run build` and check output)
-  - Use code splitting when appropriate
-  - Profile performance-critical code paths

-### Security

-- **Follow security best practices**
-  - Validate and sanitize all user inputs
-  - Prevent XSS attacks (use proper escaping for user-generated content)
-  - Never expose secrets, API keys, or sensitive data in code
-  - Use HTTPS in production environments
-  - Keep dependencies updated to avoid known vulnerabilities
-  - Review security advisories regularly (`npm audit`)

-### Accessibility

-- **Ensure application is accessible to all users**
-  - Use semantic HTML elements (`<button>`, `<nav>`, `<main>`, etc.)
-  - Add ARIA attributes when semantic HTML is insufficient
-  - Ensure keyboard navigation works for all interactive elements
-  - Maintain proper color contrast ratios (WCAG AA minimum)
-  - Provide alternative text for images (`alt` attribute)
-  - Test with screen readers when possible

-### Dependencies

-- **Manage dependencies responsibly**
-  - Keep dependencies updated to latest stable versions
-  - Regularly check for vulnerabilities: `npm audit`
-  - Avoid unnecessary dependencies (prefer native solutions when possible)
-  - Document critical dependencies and their purpose
-  - Review and remove unused dependencies periodically
-  - Use exact versions (`package-lock.json`) for reproducible builds

 ## License